HadiSalehzadeh/CodeWars/README.md

 # CodeWars
 A repository for CodeWars challenges.
 A repository filled with codewars challenges (kata).
-Push 2 solutions every day.
+Pushing 2 solutions every day.

 How It's Made: